 A member of the Landmark Conference since 2007, the University’s athletic teams have won 34 conference championships during that span, including seven in men’s basketball, five in women’s soccer, six in women’s basketball, three each in women’s tennis and women’s swimming & diving, and one in women’s softball.

 Applying to Scranton

 Because we are a selective institution, our admission process is competitive.
 Typical Scranton students have excelled academically in high school and have distinguished themselves through extracurricular activities, leadership, and community service.

-We have given you many of the reasons that make a Scranton education a great investment.
+We have given you many reasons a Scranton education is a great investment.
 By the time you’ve explored our many scholarships and financial aid opportunities, you may find that we’re a lot more affordable than you first thought.
 We offer a variety of programs in recognition of academic achievement, financial need, diversity, and ROTC service.
 State and federal assistance, installment payment plans, and work-study can also be part of the mix of financing options.